liquiidio/WAX-Plugin-Suite-Proposal/M1_DeliverableReport.md

  - Addition of missing functionality
 	 *- Missing functionality has been added (See Repositories, try the Packages functionality)*
  - EosSharp Integration
-	 *- EosSharp has been seamlessly integrated while making use of the ISignatureProvider and AbiSerializationProvider-Classes (See XXX)*
+	 *- EosSharp has been seamlessly integrated while making use of the ISignatureProvider and AbiSerializationProvider-Classes (See Repo)*
  - UI Integration
 	 *- UI has been integrated for both UI-Frameworks (Unity UI, UiToolkit).
-The integrated and developed UI matches the UI of the typically used Anchor Transports (see XXX)*
+The integrated and developed UI matches the UI of the typically used Anchor Transports (see Repo and Examples)*
  - Transports and Storage
 	 *- Transports for both UI-Frameworks (Unity UI, UiToolkit) have been developed, UI/Visualization has been integrated (See above)*
  - Multi Platform Support
 	 *- Platform-/Build-Target-Incompatibilities have been removed (mostly Websocket-Connections and usage of the async-await/Tasking-API).*
 *The Package works on the typically used Platforms (Windows, Mac, Linux, iOS, Android, WebGL) with differen LTS Versions of Unity3D.*

-The 3 Packages (AnchorLinkSharp, AnchorLinkTransportSharp, EosioSigningRequest - aligned with the TypeScript-Version from Greymass) have been wrapped into a sinlge unitypackage and upm-branch (See XXX)
+The 3 Packages (AnchorLinkSharp, AnchorLinkTransportSharp, EosioSigningRequest - aligned with the TypeScript-Version from Greymass) have been wrapped into a sinlge unitypackage and upm-branch (See Repo)

 ## Additional